-- 3.1.2.2.1 The receiver has the responsibility to properly interpret [decipher, understand] the sender's [author's] intended message. - 3.1.2.2.2 The sender had a specific thought to convey, proper interpretation puts us in touch with that thought this is the primary goal of interpretation. - 3.1.2.2.3 There may well be additional thoughts [messages] included in or peripheral to the author's intended message which have contextual and/or historical/cultural significance. - 3.1.2.2.4 Hermeneutics is the disciplined process of unraveling the author's intended message into today's context.
+- 3.1.2.2.1 The receiver has the responsibility to properly interpret [decipher, understand] the sender's intended message. - 3.1.2.2.2 The sender had a specific thought to convey, proper interpretation puts us in touch with that thought this is the primary goal of interpretation. - 3.1.2.2.3 There may well be additional thoughts [messages] included in or peripheral to the sender's intended message which have contextual and/or historical/cultural significance. - 3.1.2.2.4 Hermeneutics is the disciplined process of unraveling the sender's intended message and making it understandable into today's context.

-3.1.2.3 Transfer of information:
+3.1.2.3 Transfer of Information:

-- 3.1.2.3.1 The transfer process is not so simple as computer download or "file transfer protocol." - 3.1.2.3.2 The serious disciple must place themself into the context where understanding may occur.
-This requires the mental process of study, as well as Spiritual process of sensitivity.
-Discipleship is all about 'mind' and 'heart' 'hands' is the outcome of a sharpened mind and a softened heart. - 3.1.2.3.3 Imagination plays a major role in this process as well we need to place ourself into the situation being revealed and imagine how we would feel or think if the unfolding drama revolved around us.
-An intriguing reality of God's choice to reveal Himself in story, is that story invites people to utilize their imagination. - 3.1.2.3.4 The message as sent is static; the message as received is dynamic.
-The basic message will not change, but the application will change through time with cultural influences.
+- 3.1.2.3.1 The transfer process is not so simple as computer download or "file transfer protocol." - 3.1.2.3.2 The serious disciple must place themselves into the context where understanding may occur.
+This requires the mental process of cultural and historical study, as well as the Spiritual process of openness, sensitivity, and response.
+Discipleship is all about 'mind' and 'heart' 'ministry' is the outcome of a sharpened mind

+- and a softened heart. - 3.1.2.3.3 Imagination plays a major role in this process as well we need to place ourselves into the situation being revealed and imagine how we would feel or think as the unfolding drama revolved around us.
+An intriguing reality of God's choice to reveal Himself in story, is that story invites people to utilize their imagination... we are invited to place ourselves into the story and imaginatively see and feel what the characters living through the story saw and felt. - 3.1.2.3.4 The message as sent is static; the message as received is dynamic.
+The basic message will not change, but the application will change through time with historical and cultural influences.

-3.1.2.4 Feedback:
+3.1.2.4 Physical Feedback:

 - 3.1.2.4.1 When originally given vocally and face-to-face, the sender is reading body language, facial expressions, etc. to observe if the message is being properly received.
-Also the receiver sends subtle and direct messages back to indicate they are tracking with the sender's thoughts. - 3.1.2.4.2 When given through the written medium, it is up to the receiver to fill in the missing pieces to obtain the proper message.
+Also, the receiver sends subtle and direct messages back to indicate they are tracking with the sender's thoughts. - 3.1.2.4.2 When given through the written medium, it is up to the receiver to prayerfully fill in the missing pieces to obtain a fuller understanding of the proper message.